 |Difference Aggressive Accounts||+8.5%||+5.0%||+13.4%||+7.7%|

-Since all of Losch Management Company accounts are managed on an individual basis there will always some be some difference between the results of individual accounts.
+Since all of Losch Management Company accounts are managed on an individual basis, there will always be some difference between the 2007 investment results and long term figures for individual accounts.
 These differences occur because of several factors.

-There may not be specific accounts that have experienced the exact results shown in the above table, but the above classification represents a range of results that does include almost all of our client accounts.
+There may not be specific accounts that have experienced the exact 2007 investment results shown in the above table.
+Still, the above classification represents a range of 2007 investment results and long term figures that does include almost all of our client accounts.